xiling42/DL_Final_RedPandaGo/README.md

 # DL_Final_RedPandaGo

-## BaseLine-Preprocessed-Checkoff folder:
+## BaseLine-Preprocessed-Checkoff2 folder:
 Contains our earliest upload for data proprocessing and basic pytorch implementation.
 This is for checkoff2.
+Please refer to README in this folder for more details about dataset.
 The problems we found and process for that time are listed in check_off2_problems.docx.

 ## Baseline-tensorflow folder:
 We changed our model to use tensorflow.
 It contains a baseline_model3.py using three convolutional layer to train our model. baseline_model3-gpu.py is a version that only can run with GPU detected.

-## Multi-head-base:
+## Multi-head-base-checkedoff3 folder:
 This folder is for check-off 3 which we add our transformer after three convolutional layer model.

 ## Muti-head-improved: